[[caption-width-right:300:A Queen, a King, and her cabinet.]]

-* TortureAlwaysWorks: Played with when Coconnas gave them a good amount of information under false torture.
-Averted when La Môle never speak under real torture.
+* TortureAlwaysWorks: Played with when Coconnas gave them a good amount of information (against his former employer d'Alenšon) under false torture.
+Averted when La Môle never speaks under real torture.

 * TortureTechnician: Maître Caboche is the Chief executioner of the provostry of Paris and had some apprentices, but he does the whole work for [[BlueBlood folks of quality]].